qaware/protocurl/README.md

   incraete the test coverage here and adapt protoCURL if necessary
 * **Response failure hanlding**: protoCURL always attempts to interpret the response from the server as a protobuf payload - even if the request has failed.
+* **Multi-file support**: Currently, the request and response messages need to be in the same file.
+An improvement would be to allow the user to import a directory of protobuf file and have protCURL search for the definitions given the request and response types.

 ## Open TODOs